mnot/I-D/variants/draft.md

       3. Append sorted-value to this-key.
    3. Let remaining-variants be a copy of all of the members of sorted-variants except the first.
    4. If remaining-variants is empty, append this-key to possible-keys.
-   5. Else, run Find Available Keys on remaining-variants, this-key and possible-keys.
+   5. Otherwise, run Find Available Keys on remaining-variants, this-key and possible-keys.
 3. Return possible-keys.